webhintio/hint/packages/hint/docs/contributor-guide/getting-started/pull-requests.md

 # Pull requests

-Contributing code to `sonarwhal` is done using pull requests.
+Contributing code to `webhint` is done using pull requests.
 This is the fastest way for us to evaluate your code and to merge it into the code base.